- Choosing the email addresses you want to use to receive support requests

 Understanding how incoming emails set the ticket requestor

 Agents can use the mail API #requester syntax to set the requester on a ticket.
-For more information, see the article: Using the Mail API to update ticket properties from your inbox.

 For more information on email threading, see How can I troubleshoot threading issues?